omidMemari/omidMemari.github.io/_pages/about.md

 Hi!

 My name is Omid Memarrast.
 I graduated with a Ph.D. in Computer Science from the University of Illinois Chicago.
 My research focus was primarily on developing Fair and Robust Machine Learning and Responsible AI algorithms.
 I was very fortunate to have Prof. [Brian Ziebart](https://scholar.google.com/citations?user=_JjIgGcAAAAJ&hl=en) as my advisor.
+I received my BS in Software Engineering from the University of Tehran, Tehran, Iran.

 Recently, I've got a keen interest in Generative AI models and how to make them more responsible and fair.